 <code> tag is a phrase tag used to represent computer program.
-By default, it is displayed in the browser's default monospace font which is also referred as non-proportional font.
+By default, it is displayed in the browser's default monospace font which is also referred to as the non-proportional font.

 Code tag comes in pairs.

-HTML tags can contain at least one traits.
+HTML tags can contain at least one trait.
 Credits are added to a tag to furnish the program with more data about how the tag ought to show up or act.
-Characteristics comprise of a name and a worth isolated by an equivalents (=) sign, with the worth encompassed by twofold statements.
+Characteristics comprise of a name and a worth isolated by an equivalent (=) sign, with the worth encompassed by twofold statements.